marxin/texi2rst-generated/sphinx/gcc/gcc.rst

 version |gcc_version|.
 The internals of the GNU compilers, including how to port them to new targets and some information about how to write front ends for new languages, are documented in a separate manual.
-See :ref:`Introduction <gccint:top>`.
+See :ref:`gccint:top`.

 .. toctree::
   :maxdepth: 2